Like Sunday, Like Rain

-Like Sunday, Like Rain is a 2014 American drama film written and directed by Frank Whaley, and distributed by Monterey Media.
+Like Sunday, Like Rain is a 2014 American independent drama film written and directed by Frank Whaley, and distributed by Monterey Media.
 The film stars Leighton Meester, Debra Messing, Billie Joe Armstrong, and Julian Shatkin in his film debut.
 The film follows a cello prodigy, Reggie, and his latest caretaker, Eleanor, as they develop a friendship over the course of a summer in New York City.
 It won at the Williamsburg Film Festival for Best Feature and Best Director for Whaley himself.

 Filming took place over 20 days in all five boroughs of New York City, New York.
 Following a world premiere at the Raindance Film Festival in September 2014, and a US premiere at the Mill Valley Film Festival in October 2014, the film was given a limited theatrical release in March 2015.

 Plot

 In Brooklyn, 23-year-old Eleanor breaks up with her failing and disloyal musician boyfriend, Dennis.
-She moves out of Dennis' apartment and crash at a friend's place.
+She moves out of Dennis' apartment and crashes at a friend's place.
 Unfortunately, Dennis refuses to let her go and confronts her at her work where Dennis' tirade costs Eleanor her job.
 Eleanor tries to seek family support, but her family is not willing to help, so she crashes at her friend's place one last time before seeking a temporary job.
 On the Upper West Side, 12-year-old Reggie, a cellist and all-around genius who is bored and skeptical, lives a solitary life as his parents do not have time for him and delegate caretakers to watch after him.
 His most recent caretaker had to go back to Panama so Reggie's mother, Barbara, posts an ad for a temporary sitter; Eleanor answers the call.

 Despite being a genius, Reggie is treated like a child.
 He does his best to get around his mother's arrangements by bribing the people in his life to spread the idea that he is obedient.
 Upon meeting him, Eleanor is touched to hear Reggie's composition Like Sunday, Like Rain and the two strike an unlikely friendship.
 As summer camp approaches, Eleanor tries to get Reggie to go, but he blows it off to hang in the city for the next six weeks.
 At this time, Dennis stalks Eleanor, wanting to talk and get back together, however, Eleanor makes it clear that they are broken up.
 Dennis promises to get back at her for breaking his guitar, but he never returns.